Published: 10 March 2020

 Note: The quantity of wine by the glass served must be clearly indicated to customers on menus, price lists or on a displayed notice available before the sale is made.

-However, please note that the requirements of The Consumer Protection from Unfair Trading Regulations 2008 as to providing sufficient information at point of sale so the customer can make an informed choice and under the Mandatory Conditions to make customers aware of the availability of 125ml measures.
+However, please note that the requirements of The Consumer Protection from Unfair Trading Regulations 2008 as to providing sufficient information at the point of sale so the customer can make an informed choice and under the Mandatory Conditions to make customers aware of the availability of 125ml measures.

 Wine served in open carafes (jugs) must be sold in either 250ml, 500ml, 750ml or 1 litre